YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 the abstract type and ground type also coincide.
-Worth noting that the type constructor name `string` is qualified by the module name `GT`, for we need to use the GT version of the string type which provides the useful plugins and otherwise it is the same of the OCaml built-in string type.
+Worth noting that the type constructor name `string` is qualified by the module name `GT`, for we need to use the GT version of the string type which provides the useful plugins and otherwise it is the same as the OCaml built-in string type.
 Plugins are created inductively: GT provides plugins for base types and rules for building plugins for compound types from the base types.